x4dqn/OpenARMap/README.md

 -  Visualization tools and scan quality viewers
 -  Privacy-preserving tools and contributor governance system

-At this stage, the repository includes only the Android app for data capture.
+At this stage, the repository includes **only the Android app** for data capture.
 Future components will be added here incrementally as they are developed and tested.

 The sections below refer specifically to the mobile capture tool.
 If you're looking to test early scanning workflows or contribute to real-world spatial data collection, you're in the right place.

-## Mobile App for Data Capture — Features
+## Mobile App for Data Capture

 ## Features